 What is a Family Day?

-As part of a 17-month pilot project that runs through May 31, 2019, MUNACA members and M and Excluded employees may use up to three of their nine paid sick days each year to care for certain sick relatives, even when the employees themselves are not ill.
+Following a successful pilot project, MUNACA, M and Excluded employees may continue to use up to three of their nine paid sick days each year to care for certain sick relatives, even when the employees themselves are not ill.

 For which Family members can I use a Family Day?